 Indonesia is at the center of the world’s coastal and marine biodiversity, with more than 600 known coral species and 2,228 (37 percent) of the world’s 6,000 coral reef fish species.
 Therefore, the sustainable use and management of coastal and marine biodiversity is important not only for the nation but also within a regional and international context.

-Tetra Tech’s SEA project team uses an ecosystem-based approach to reform fisheries management, engaging key stakeholders to enhance conservation and the sustainable use of marine resources, as well as enhance food and nutrition security.
+Tetra Tech’s SEA project team used an ecosystem-based approach to reform fisheries management, engaging key stakeholders to enhance conservation and the sustainable use of marine resources, as well as enhance food and nutrition security.
 The project designates and promotes marine protected areas to reduce declines in critical fishing stocks.
-By leveraging private sector partners, Tetra Tech is building networks to increase market demand for sustainable fishing and conservation.
+By leveraging private sector partners, Tetra Tech is built networks to increase market demand for sustainable fishing and conservation.

 Through the SEA Project, Tetra Tech conducted an extensive survey on marine conservation and sustainable fisheries by holding participatory meetings to identify and prioritize biodiversity hotspots (habitats and species).
-The survey also aims to gauge local communities’ knowledge and perceptions about marine conservation.
-The overall goal of the survey is to collect findings to help improve the design of management structures for marine resources to strengthen participatory co-management and transparency.
+The survey also aimed to gauge local communities’ knowledge and perceptions about marine conservation.
+The overall goal of the survey was to collect findings to help improve the design of management structures for marine resources to strengthen participatory co-management and transparency.

 With continued focus on conservation of critical habitat and species within the 11 Fisheries Management Zones in Indonesia, which cover the entire archipelago, SEA’s activities improved the sustainability and resilience of marine resources, habitats, marine protected areas, and human coastal communities.